-Principle 20: FMI links An FMI that establishes a link with one or more FMIs should identify, monitor, and manage link-related risks.
+Principle 20: FMI links a link with one on more EMIs should identify moniton and manage link-related risks. a link with one or more FMIs should identify, monitor, and manage mik-related risks.
 Key consideration 1 Before entering into a link arrangement and on an ongoing basis once the link is established, an FMI should identify, monitor, and manage all potential sources of risk arising from the link arrangement.
 Link arrangements should be designed such that each FMI is able to observe the other principles in this report.
-Description Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
+Description a) Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
 CCIL TR is exposed to only operational risk under these arrangements.
 Adequate redundancies in the form of alternative arrangements have been built to send the trade files to Clearing Corporations of Stock Exchanges for settlement.
 Key consideration 2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the FMIs involved in the link.
-Description Trades reported and matched on FTRAC are sent to the Clearing Corporations of Stock Exchanges based on directions given by the RBI
+Description Trades reported and matched on FTRAC are sent to the Clearing Corporations of Stock Exchanges based on directions given by the least on a daily basis, its current and potential future exposures to Key consideration 8 Each CCP in a CCP link arrangement should be able to cover, at Description Not applicable Description link arrangement.
+CCP should identify, assess, and manage the risks of the collective default of the linked CCP.
+If a link has three or more CCPs, each identify and manage the potential spill-over effects from the Key consideration 7 Before entering into a link with another CCP, a CCP should Description Not applicable risks) arising from the use of the intermediary. additional risks (including custody, credit, legal, and operational an issuer CSD should measure, monitor, and manage the Key consideration 6 An investor CSD that uses an intermediary to operate a link with Description Not applicable of the investor CSD's participants. the arrangement provides a high level of protection for the rights Key consideration 5 An investor CSD should only establish a link with an issuer CSD if Description Not applicable becoming final. transferred securities should be prohibited prior to the transfer prohibited or, at a minimum, the retransfer of provisionally Key consideration 4 Provisional transfers of securities between linked CSDs should be Description Not applicable and be subject to limits. between CSDs should be covered fully with high-quality collateral liquidity risks arising from each other.
+Any credit extensions Key consideration 3 Linked CSDs should measure, monitor, and manage the credit and RBI.